 Reader's guides to the most popular classic literature, featuring study guides that showcase plot, characters, and settings to promote understanding

-In CliffsNotes on The Taming of the Shrew, you explore one of Shakespeare's most beloved, and imitated, works.
-In this play within a play, Petruchio, the man from Verona, marries Kate (the shrew of the story), so that Kate's younger sister Bianca may be allowed to take on several suitors and choose one to marry.
-Summaries and commentaries lead you, act by act, through this Shakespearean classic, and critical essays give you insight into Shakespeare's historical basis for the play, as well as role playing in The Taming of the Shrew.
-Other features that help you study include: character analyses of the main characters, a character map that graphically illustrates the relationships among the characters, a section on the life and background of William Shakespeare, a review section that tests your knowledge, and a ResourceCenter full of books, articles, films, and Internet sites.
+In CliffsNotes on Tess of the d'Urbervilles, you explore Thomas Hardy's literary classic as the author challenges many of the Victorian sensibilities of the 19th century by writing about such topics as immoral sex, murder, illegitimate children, and the unmarried living together.
+In the novel, you follow the journey of Tess as early events in her life lead her down the road to tragic ruin.
+Chapter summaries and commentaries take you through Tess's journey, and critical essays give you insight into Hardy's view on religion, as well as his use of setting and comparisons.
+Other features that help you study include: character analyses of the main characters, a character map that graphically illustrates the relationships among the characters, a section on the life and background of Thomas Hardy, a review section that tests your knowledge, and a ResourceCenter full of books, articles, films, and Internet sites.
 Classic literature or modern-day treasure — you'll understand it all with expert information and insight from CliffsNotes study guides.

 Get your Swagger on at the Dairy Queen and shoot some Night Hoops.
 Or just read these books by some great authors Carl Deuker, Roland Smith, Catherine Murdock, Gary Paulsen.